mattyoung101/slingshot/README.md

 - ccache (optional)
 - Just (optional)
 - mold (optional)
-- Something compatible with Ubuntu 22.04+ (I develop on Arch, btw)

 The simplest way to build, with Just, is to run `just build` and/or `just build_debug`.